wagnertheresa/prescaledFastAdj/README.md

 * Call `echo $LD_LIBRARY_PATH` to make sure that it contains `/usr/local/lib`, where the shared libraries of FFTW and NFFT are installed.
 If not, add the line `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib` to your `~/.bashrc` file and run `source ~/.bashrc`.

-* Navigate to the FastAdjacency folder.
+* Navigate to the prescaledFastAdj folder.

 * Export the path to your NFFT3 installation folder as the `NFFT_BASE` environment variable via `export NFFT_BASE=/path/to/your/NFFT/base/directory`.